Nursery Essentials & Furniture Guide

 Along with a bed, you will need a few bedding essentials.
 It is important to consider the baby’s safety when choosing your mattress and bedding, as well as considering the bedding that you will get best use from and that will suit your little one.
 Some basics we recommend are:

-- Wearable blanket/sleeper/sleep sack (toys and blankets should stay out of the bed until your baby is approximately 12 months old)
+• Blanket or Sleeping bag (toys and duvets should stay out of the bed until your baby is approximately 12 months old)

-Obviously you can feed your little one anywhere.
-However, it is always great to have a dedicated place within the nursery where you and the baby can sit and be comfortable, as hunger can strike at any time.
-A glider chair is a perfect option as the gliding motion is soothing for not only your baby but this one, in particular, also reclines for your comfort as well if you happen to get lulled back to sleep during a late night feeding.
+A glider chair is a perfect option as the gliding motion is soothing for your baby and most have reclining options for your comfort if you happen to get lulled back to sleep during a late night feeding.
 Most chairs have pockets on the side to store books, magazines and even snacks.